The Ultimate Guide to Start Grilling

 For a charcoal grill, choose one that has a cover, top and bottom vents and a thermometer, all of which will help you monitor and maintain an even cooking temperature.
 (This one has a built-in thermometer, $219, Home Depot.)

-Gas: Follow the manufacturer's instructions to light.
+To light it up: follow the manufacturer's instructions to light.
 Turn all burners to high, close the lid and let heat for 10 to 15 minutes.

-Coal: Spread coals in an even layer, close the lid and adjust vents for medium heat, 400°F.
+For direct heat: Spread coals in an even layer, close the lid and adjust vents for medium heat, 400°F.

-Coal: Push coals to one side of the grill, and adjust vents for medium heat, 400°F.
+For indirect heat: Push coals to one side of the grill, and adjust vents for medium heat, 400°F.

 Recipe to Try: Charred Cabbage with Buttermilk-Herb Dressing

 Lump charcoal has the advantage of being made entirely of hardwood.
 These gnarly-looking and unevenly sized hunks of coal light easily and add a pleasant touch of smokiness that most briquettes don't produce.
 (We like this mesquite charcoal, $19, Home Depot.)

-Recipe to Try: Hawaiian Turkey Sliders
+Recipe to Try: Herb-Grilled Chicken Frites

 Once the grill is heated, oil a folded paper towel, hold it with tongs and rub it over the hot rack right before placing the chicken on the grill.
 (We like Oxo's 16-inch tongs, $16, Williams Sonoma.)